Just click on the link and hold on tight as your flown across the Ethernet to Liv’s Blog site and my Interview.

 “Will you ssshhhh, and no we won’t.”

-None of us dreamed the violent riots would spill over into the city centres from the townships, but they did.
+None of us dreamed the violent riots would spill over into the city centers from the townships, but they did.

 Now here we were.
 Exhausted from a rough night’s nursing, and trapped.
 Beyond those large doors at the entrance, protesting voices raged for higher wages.
 There was no asking nicely, or understanding that the local government, already plagued by corruption, had been gutted and had no money to pay the salary increases in any case.